Skip to content

 She is the former Director of Education at the Human Rights Education Institute in Coeur d’Alene, Idaho and was a Consultant for human rights education and inclusivity in regional Inland Northwest public schools.
 She served as Chair of the Office of Police Ombudsman Commission, overseeing police accountability & justice in law enforcement in Spokane, WA and was President of the Spokane NAACP, before her personal identity was publicly criticized.

-Although she lost all her jobs amidst the media firestorm of 2015, she continues undeterred in her activist efforts.
-Dolezal has helped launch Second Chance Program, a non-profit organization aimed at reducing recidivism rates and poverty for Black youth in Antigua and Barbuda, she developed a program for Chicago’s Englewood and Austin youth, and worked with leaders in Las Vegas to improve fair housing.
-She continues to advocate for education reform, improvements in the criminal justice system, political representation, and accountability in policing.
+Although she lost all her jobs amidst the media firestorm of 2015, she continues undeterred in her pursuit of excellence as an Artist, Mother, and Advocate for others.
+Dolezal has helped launch the Second Chance Program, a non-profit organization aimed at reducing recidivism rates and poverty for Black youth in Antigua and Barbuda, she developed a program for Chicago’s Englewood and Austin youth, and worked with leaders in Las Vegas to improve fair housing.
+She recently completed the Master Gardener program through the University of Arizona and advocates for inclusive education, access to clean food and water, autism awareness, and sustainable small farms.

 Awards in activism include: Bill First Human Rights Award, Woman in Nonprofit Leadership, Torchbearer Medal, and Woman of Distinction.